Pamela Mason: Television

-From the late 1950s through the 1970s, she made occasional appearances as a guest star on various TV series, including Playhouse 90, Love, American Style, and Wonder Woman.
+From the late 1950s through the 1970s, she made occasional guest appearances on various TV series, including Playhouse 90, Love, American Style and Wonder Woman.
 Her last acting appearance was in a made-for-television biographical film of Errol Flynn in 1985.

 Mason was a regular guest on The Merv Griffin Show in the 1960s and 1970s.

 Stage

 Before her marriage to James Mason and subsequent move to Hollywood, Pamela Mason (as Pamela Kellino) appeared in a number of London stage productions, including several that she co-financed, co-wrote or appeared in with James Mason.
 In 1947, she made her American stage debut in the title role of the Broadway show Bathsheba, in which James Mason co-starred as "David"; it closed after only 29 performances.

 Writing

 In addition to her screenwriting work, Mason authored a number of books, both fiction and non-fiction, some of which were published under the name "Pamela Kellino".
 Her novel Del Palma (1948), dismissed by Kirkus Reviews as "trash", became the basis for the film Lady Possessed, which the Masons co-produced.

 Other titles by Mason include the novel Ignoramus, Ignoramus (1950) (illustrated by James Mason); The Cats in Our Lives (1949), about the cats and other animals owned by the Masons (co-written and illustrated by James Mason); Marriage Is the First Step Toward Divorce (1968); and The Female Pleasure Hunt (1972).